What will your child do at camp?

 (more choice means more opportunity to let your child’s personality shine)

 - Take part in creative, immersive storylines that put them at the centre of the adventure

-(think live-action, story-based video game – you’re not going to find this stuff on Pinterest… because we just created it)
+(think a live-action, story-based video game – you’re not going to find this stuff on Pinterest… because WE just created it)

 How are activities structured?